 The penalty for this offence is ten (10) years of imprisonment or a fine of $150,000 or both.

-It should also be noted that any offence that stipulates a penalty over 30 months imprisonment generally does not qualify for the spent convictions scheme and will always show up on a national criminal history check.
+It should also be noted that any offence that stipulates a penalty over 30 months imprisonment generally does not qualify for the spent convictions scheme and will always show up on a Nationally Coordinated Criminal History Check.

 Obtaining financial advantage by deception is almost similar to getting property through deception.
 According to the Act, the same maximum penalty applies.